MITgcm/MITgcm/pkg/nf90io/README.rst

 Finally it can be turned on or off explicitly inside ``input/data.diagnostics`` by setting ``diag_nf90io=.TRUE.`` or ``.FLASE.``.
 By default it is set to ``useNF90IO``, so it is just as easy to control from ``input/data.pkg``

-The file ``input/data.nf90io`` bcontains run-time parameters for the NF90IO package.
+The file ``input/data.nf90io`` contains run-time parameters for the NF90IO package:

 +---------------------------------+---------+------------+-------------------------------------------------------------+
 | Name                            | Type    | Default    | Description                                                 |